-Total and permanent disability (TPD) claims can be made against your superannuation fund due to an injury or illness that has left you unable to return to work.
-Psychological/mental illnesses and conditions are within the scope of TPD claims as well as physical ones, if they prevent you from being employed in your usual occupation.
+TPD, Total and permanent disability claims can be made with your superannuation fund due to an injury or illness that has left you unable to return to work.
+Psychological/mental illnesses and conditions are within the scope of injuries or illness that are common in TPD claims as well as physical ones, if they prevent you from being able to work.

 Before proceeding to make a TPD claim for depression, you should inquire into the details of your superannuation policy to see what exactly is covered and what other evidence you may need to provide.
 Each policy has different requirements and different definitions of how they categorise TPD.
 Checking your policy requirements will help you identify the grounds on which your claim can be refused.